 Why should I donate my car to Habitat for Humanity?

-- Proceeds from the sale of your car help your Habitat for Humanity Of Northern Virginia build and renovate houses for families in need.
+- Proceeds from the sale of your car help your local Habitat for Humanity build and renovate houses with families in need.

 - You may receive a tax deduction if you itemize.